‘The deals are just horrible’: Shoppers say a lack of holiday discounts has dampened spending

 The scaling back comes at a time of sustained inflation.
 Overall prices have jumped 6.8 percent in the past year, according to Commerce Department data, and major consumer goods brands like Procter & Gamble and Mattel recently raised prices, citing higher costs for materials and shipping.
 Meanwhile, e-commerce prices are up a record 3.5 percent from last year, according to the Adobe Digital Price Index.

 Yet consumers, so far, have continued to spend: Retail sales spiked 1.7 percent in October, even as Americans expressed concerns about escalating inflation.
-That momentum is expected to continue into November, when economists expect retail sales to rise another 1 percent.
+That momentum is expected to continue into November (numbers are scheduled to be released Wednesday), when economists expect retail sales to rise another 1 percent.
 But there are growing signs that families are being affected by higher costs: 1 in 4 consumers said rising prices had eroded their living standards in November, according to the University of Michigan Consumer Sentiment Index.

 In Philadelphia, Harold Hawk says shopping for his six grandchildren has become “abysmal.”
 The PlayStation 5 his grandson has wanted since last Christmas is still sold out.
 He was eyeing a new hat from the Saint Josephs University bookstore for himself and his grandchildren, but the only promotion being offered is free shipping on $75 purchases, he said.